CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 Computer scientists will often use software **containers** to ship tools or data that are hard to install - [here](https://journals.sagepub.com/doi/10.1177/25152459211017853) is a good introduction and overview for non-computer scientists.
 You can think of containers as "a pre-configured operating system in a box".
 Because they come to you pre-configured, installation of any software happens once-and-only-once (by the creator of the container, not by you), and should stay working for long after ie the latest Mac upgrade breaks a certain older software installation.
 Groups like [biocontainers](https://biocontainers.pro/) have already containerized many of the tools you know and love.
 There are a number of types of software containers, but one of the most common is called a **Docker** container.

-Most life scientists aren't aware of or don't use containers, especially because typical usage involves accessing them via your terminal.
-But Docker doesn't have to mean terminal!
-There are [containers that spit out interactive websites for you to use](https://github.com/COBA-NIH/docker_gradio_demo), and CellProfiler has plugins that are specifically set up to call other tools that live (and are executed) inside Docker containers.

-To do this, CellProfiler needs to have the infrastructure for Docker containers up and running, which you can give it by installing a free program called [**Docker Desktop**](https://www.docker.com/products/docker-desktop/).
+To use this option, CellProfiler needs to have the infrastructure for Docker containers up and running, which you can give it by installing a free program called [**Docker Desktop**](https://www.docker.com/products/docker-desktop/).
 You don't need to make an account to use it, but you probably will need to reboot your computer after installation is complete.
 Then, whenever you want to use a Docker-calling plugin in CellProfiler, you simply must make sure that Docker Desktop is open and running, CellProfiler will take care of everything else!

 ```{figure} ./TutorialImages/DockerDesktop.png
 :width: 700